 The Department of Mathematics has a limited amount of funds to support students traveling to math events.
 They award up to $1,500 to undergraduate students and up to $4,000 to graduate students (as a group) every academic year.

 Our Graduate Student Professional Development Grants (GSPDG) provide financial support for conference presentations, exhibitions and performances, thesis and dissertation-related expenses, and travel fares.
+The grant is competitive, and funds are subject to availability.

 The Health and Counseling Center provides DU students with checkups and mental health services from certified professionals.
 Most services are free of charge for individuals covered by the DU health plan.